SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 4. Optionally add a **URI**
 5. Save

 Here we've filled out the form to create a 'Sex' biocuration group.
 Note in particular that we've included the TDWG URI for 'sex' and used the TDWG definition for our definition.
-This will be important for ?
-TODO

 #left[Create a biocuration group](https://sfg.taxonworks.org/s/2x00eh)